05-20-2011, 04:58 PM

 With guppies, the females are identifiable before the anal fin differentiates, because of the gravid spot.
 Female platys also have the gravid spots, but with mine I can hardly see the gravid spots until they are at least half-way through their pregnancies.
 However, mine are pretty dark.
 With paler colored platys, you may be able to see the gravid spot and know it's female.

-fry, and he already has a gravid spot, and i only have one Guppy
+She is a guppy fry, and he already has a gravid spot, and i only have one guppy fry

 so unless they all start out with a gravid spot too than she is more than likely a she, but i guess we will see